schneems/schneems/_posts/2026-03-31-rubygems-fracture-incident-report.md

 **July 11, 2025**

 - Ruby Central "RubyGems maintainer offsite" was held in the same city as RailsConf, at a different venue.
-Travel for Marty Haught, Samuel Giddens (the full-time Security Engineer on staff for Ruby Central), André Arko, and one more were covered by Ruby Central.
+Travel for Marty Haught, Samuel Giddins (the full-time Security Engineer on staff for Ruby Central), André Arko, and one more were covered by Ruby Central.
-- The [first commit on RV](https://github.com/spinel-coop/rv/commit/2fce7dd6a6659d16146672a3eab9871899203b91), a Rust tool for managing Ruby dependencies, was created by André Arko and Samuel Giddens.
+- The [first commit on RV](https://github.com/spinel-coop/rv/commit/2fce7dd6a6659d16146672a3eab9871899203b91), a Rust tool for managing Ruby dependencies, was created by André Arko and Samuel Giddins.

 **July 20, 2025**